Anjaliicode/Neetcode-150/Day-4/LinkedListCycle.md

     **Time Complexity:** O(n)
     **Space Complexity:** O(1)
     ## Explanation:
-    first find the mid then comspare the mid with the target value which is given if mid == target then simple return mid but if target>mid then then start = mid+1and if target is less than mid then end=mid-1
+    first find the mid then compare the mid with the target value which is given if mid == target then simple return mid but if target>mid then then start = mid+1and if target is less than mid then end=mid-1